HansonSoftware/haydenhanson.dev/src/projects/code-snippets.md

 ![Mobile Example](/images/projects/code-snippets/mobile-example.png)

+## Main Page

 This page contains the main content for the app.
 Here you can create a snippet, give it a name and save it under a certain topic for organization's sake.

-## Main Page

 ![Desktop Main](/images/projects/code-snippets/desktop-main.png)

-Once users login, they are greeted with a blank canvas, and anything that happens here is saved to the database.
-If you're curious, you can try it out [here](https://code-snippets-com.vercel.app/).
+Once users login, they are greeted with a blank canvas, and anything that happens here is saved to the database. ~~If you're curious, you can try it out [here](https://code-snippets-com.vercel.app/).~~ [As this is a side project, my free remote database is now gone, however you can still clone the repo [here](https://github.com/HansonSoftware/code-snippets) and run it locally...

 ## Writing A Snippet